Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

 - Waiting for the deposit to stabilize [wait.msp]
 - Adding the blade and setting it in motion [run.msp]

 The files are available in the exaDEM/tutorial/blade folder.
-The stl files are available in the following git: https://github.com/Collab4exaNBody/exaDEM-Data.git .
+The STL files are available in the following git: https://github.com/Collab4exaNBody/exaDEM-Data.git .
-Note that msp files are set to fetch stl / shp files directly from the exaDEM-Data folder if it has been copied to your blade repository.
+Note that msp files are set to fetch STL/SHP files directly from the exaDEM-Data folder if it has been copied to your blade repository.

-Step 1 consists in generating particles in a cylinder whose main axis is Oz and with a base to stop it.
+Step 1 consists of generating particles in a cylinder whose main axis is Oz and with a base to stop it.
 To do this, add them to the list of drivers by defining the `setup_drivers` operator.

 .. code-block:: yaml